Modules and applications in the Voozanoo ecosystem

 R Statistics & Reporting - web application & service

-Over its 22 years of existance, the R programming language and environment for statistical computing and graphics has become a formidable alternative to commercial statistics applications.
-The R Voozanoo module relies on a dedicated and secure R server.
+Over its 25 years of existance, the R programming language and environment for statistical computing and graphics has become a formidable alternative to commercial statistics applications.
+The Voozanoo Stats module relies on a dedicated and secure R server.
 As a web service, it allows a Voozanoo application to create high quality graphical representations of data as well as apply advanced mathematical analysis to the data.
-R is an open source language used by over 200,000 people and includes hundreds of contributed libraries for just about any professional endeavor.
-EpiConcept has created its own library of special commands and analyses in the field of epidemiology.
+R is an open source language used by ohundreds of thousands of people and includes hundreds of contributed libraries for just about any professional endeavor.
+Epiconcept has created its own library "EpiStats" for epidemiology.

 An analysis plan: the R scripts and their results